Cardinal-Cryptography/aleph-node/BUILD.md

 ```
 Binary will be stored at `$(pwd)/aleph-node`.

-If you have [nix][nix] installed locally, you can simply call `nix-shell`.
-It should spawn a shell with all build
+If you have [nix][nix] installed locally, you can simply call `nix-shell` (use `--pure` if you don't want to interfere with your
-dependencies installed.
+system's packages, i.e. `gcc`, `clang`).
+It should spawn a shell with all build dependencies installed.
 Inside, you can simply use `cargo build --release -p aleph-node`.
-Keep in mind that a binary created
+Keep in mind that a binary created this way will depend on
-this way will depend on `glibc` referenced by `nix` and not necessary default for your system.
+`glibc` referenced by `nix` and not necessary default one used by your system.

 ### Build
-#### nix
+#### nix-with-docker way
 We provide a build procedure based on the `nix` package manager.
 There are several ways to interact with this process.
 Users can
 install `nix` locally or interact with it using docker.
 We prepared a simple docker image that provides necessary tools for the
 whole build process.
 You can attempt at reproducing the build process without using `nix` by simply installing all dependencies
 described by the `default.nix` file and following execution of its `buildPhase`.

 In order to build a binary for `aleph-node` using docker we first need to install docker, i.e. in case of the Ubuntu linux
-distribution, by executing `sudo apt install docker.io` (please consult your distribution's manual describing docker installation
+distribution, by executing `sudo apt install docker.io` (please consult your distribution's manual describing docker
-procedure).
+installation procedure).
 Next step is to prepare our docker-image that handles the build process, by invoking:
 ```
 docker build -t aleph-node/build -f docker/Dockerfile_build .
 ```